 The History of Fur Free WeHo

-The official implementation date of the Fur Free Ban is September 21, 2013; on this date West Hollywood retailers will no longer be able to sell apparel that is made from the skin or pelt of animals with hair, wool or fur.
-The ordinance will exempt used fur products sold by private parties (excluding retail transactions), non-profit organizations, and second-hand stores including pawn shops.
+The official implementation date of the Fur Free Ban was September 21, 2013.
+The ordinance exempts used fur products sold by private parties (excluding retail transactions), non-profit organizations, and second-hand stores including pawn shops.

 The ordinance is one of the first of its kind in the United States.

 Before being elected, campaign supporter and City Council candidate John D’Amico said: "West Hollywood has the opportunity to once again be a leader for animal welfare by becoming the first fur-free city in the nation.
 We have pledged to be a place that is free of cruelty to animals and we can no longer support the barbaric fur trade by selling the products of that cruelty in our city.”
-The precedent setting vote in favor of the ban on the sale of fur apparel shows that West Hollywood is a leader and leads the way for other cities to follow in banning the sale of fur.
+The precedent-setting vote in favor of the ban on the sale of fur apparel shows that West Hollywood leads the way for other cities to follow.

 To honor the one year anniversary of the ordinance’s introduction, D’Amico, Last Chance for Animals’ Chris DeRose, Animal Alliance’s Ellen Lavinthal, Born Free, and Fur Free WeHo held a press conference at West Hollywood’s City Hall at 10am on Thursday, May 24, 2012 to kick off the first WeHo SHOP IN, which was held on Saturday, May 26, 2012.
 The event, which began with a 'kick off party' held at Nicole Miller, allowed participating stores to show their support of WeHo’s ban on fur by offering shoppers a 10% discount if they mentioned the shop in.
 Well over 30 stores, including American Apparel, Modani, and BevMo participated in the celebration.